-- 1. Install an Intel® Pentium® 4 CPU in the 775-land package that supports Hyper-Threading Technology. - 2.
-Power up the system and enter the BIOS Setup (see Chapter 2: BIOS setup).
+- 1. Install an Intel® Pentium® 4 CPU that supports Hyper-Threading Technology. - 2.
+Power up the system and enter BIOS Setup (see Chapter 2: BIOS setup).
 Under the Advanced Menu, make sure that the item Hyper-Threading Technology is set to Enabled.
-The item appears only if you installed a CPU that supports Hyper-Threading Technology. - 3.
-Reboot the computer.
+The item appears only if you installed a CPU that supports Hyper-Threading Technology.

+3. Reboot the computer.

-1.6.2 Installling the CPU heatsink and fan
+1.6.3 Installing the heatsink and fan

-The Intel® Pentium® 4 LGA775 processor requires a specially designed heatsink and fan assembly to ensure optimum thermal condition and performance.
+The Intel® Pentium® 4 Processor requires a specially designed heatsink and fan assembly to ensure optimum thermal condition and performance.

-- Install the motherboard to the chassis before you install the CPU fan and heatsink assembly - When you buy a boxed Intel® Pentium® 4 processor, the package includes the CPU fan and heatsink assembly.
-If you buy a CPU separately, make sure that you use only Intel®-certified multi-directional heatsink and fan. - Your Intel® Pentium® 4 LGA775 heatsink and fan assembly comes in a push-pin design and requires no tool to install.
+- When you buy a boxed Intel® Pentium® 4 processor, the package includes the heatsink, fan, and retention mechanism. - If you buy a CPU separately, make sure that you use only Intel®-certified heatsink and fan.

-If you purchased a separate CPU heatsink and fan assembly, make sure that a Thermal Interface Material is properly applied to the CPU heatsink or CPU before you install the heatsink and fan assembly.
+If you purchased a separate CPU heatsink and fan assembly, make sure that a Thermal Interface Material is properly applied to the CPU heatsink or CPU before installing the heatsink and fan assembly.